 Grilled or Baked Pork Chops

-Avoid overcooking or they will be tough.
+However, avoid overcooking or your honey pork chips will be tough.
 That is a big problem that I have – I always tend to overcook pork chops.
+If only I would always keep my thermometer close by.

 - pork chops

-Honey: What is the best honey to use for cooking?
+Honey: What is the best types to use for cooking?
 I’m not sure there is a best.
-Honey is made by honey bees and comes in many different varieties.
+It is made by honey bees and comes in many different varieties.
 The flavor and color of honey varies depending on the nectar source gathered by the bees.

 Even in cooking, I prefer using raw honey.
-Yes, even though we are heating it – I enjoy the purity of using raw honey straight from the hive when possible.
+Yes, even though we are heating it – I enjoy the purity of using raw straight from the hive when possible.
+Wildflower, Orange Blossom, Tupelo and Clover are a few varieties of honey to consider.

-Place the pork chops on a preheated grill and baste with your mixture.
-Cook until the chops reach the proper internal temperature (145°F).
-Turn them several times and coat with your basting mixture each time.
+3. Place the chops on a preheated grill and baste with your mixture.
+Cook until they reach the proper internal temperature (145°F).
+Turn them several times during cooking and coat with your basting mixture on the up side of pork chop each time.

 - 3 pork chops 1.5 pounds Center Cut